Africas energy master plans – any good in them

 The same is true for those energy projects.
 We are not in a world of proven energy dynamics here but rather in the messy world of reality.
 Ivory tower thinking is misplaced in Africa.
 It’s always misplaced but it matters less in the plush Western world where monstrous overcapacity to deal with problems looms.

 When you have played the first two principles correctly you will reach the phase when you see how you have fared.
-Small-scale trials will have given you loads of information will show you how the technology fares, will show you how to deal with communities or how the driver will cope with the workflow or if the trucks can cope.
-It will give you first experiences on logistics (you might well develop your own system that works better) and your staff can get their first bumps and black eyes on a host of problems in miniature.
+Small-scale trials will have given you loads of information will show you how the technology fares, will show you how to deal with communities how the driver will cope with the workflow, or if the trucks can cope.
+It will give you first experiences in logistics (you might well develop your system that works better) and your staff can get their first bumps and black eyes on a host of problems in miniature.

 Now you can go larger – and you can go a little more complex.